YubiHSM 2 SDK Tools And Libraries

 Setup for EJBCA

-When setting up the device for use by EJBCA, the setup tool will also generate an asymmetric keypair and an X509 certificate suitable for use as a CA key.
-The setup tool can be re-run as many times as the number of asymmetric keys to be generated since each run will produce only one keypair and one corresponding X509 certificate.
+When setting up the device for use by EJBCA, the setup tool also generates an asymmetric key pair and an X509 certificate suitable for use as a CA key.
+The setup tool can be re-run as many times as the number of asymmetric keys to be generated since each run will produce only one key pair and one corresponding X509 certificate.

 Note

-Using the --no-new-authkey flag will prevent generation of a new Wrap Key and a new Authentication Key.
+Using the --no-new-authkey flag prevents generation of a new Wrap Key and a new Authentication Key.

 How It Works